 Micronesians have a rich oral history and a unique musical heritage.
 Micronesian societies are made up of clan groupings, with descent usually traced through the mother.
 The head clan on each island can trace its lineage back to the island's original settlers.
 Before the arrival of paper currency, most Micronesians traded with beads, shells and clams.

 Australia and New Zealand (Australasia) which is the bulk of Oceania has a predominate western culture.
-This gives Oceania a unique blend of smaller and older cultures existing among a modern culture similar to North America and Europe.
+This gives Oceania a unique blend of smaller and older cultures existing alongside a modern western culture similar to that of North America and Europe.